mifraser/mifraser.github.io/_posts/2019-03-03-git-tagging-and-versioning.md

 - Deciding on a version numbering strategy
 - Creating a Git tag
-- Removing/replacing a Git tag
+- Optional: Removing/replacing a Git tag

 ## Software used